mmontossi/ads-rails/README.md

 .
 ```

-NOTE: If environment is not production, the sample tag will be used instead.
+NOTE: If environment is not production, the sample tag will be use instead.

 ## Credits